-- In a large bowl, whisk together the egg, yolks and grated cheese, along with another nice pinch of salt and some pepper.
+- In a large bowl, whisk together the eggs and yolks, pecorino, parmesan, and pepper.
+Set aside.

 - Cook the pasta until al dente in the boiling, salted water.

-- Toward the end of cooking, scoop out 1/2 cup of pasta cooking liquid and whisk it into the egg and cheese mixture.
+- Toward the end of cooking, scoop out ½ cup of pasta cooking liquid.
+Slowly pour it into the egg and cheese mixture, whisking constantly.

 - When pasta is al dente, use tongs to transfer it to the bowl with the egg mixture.
-Don't dump the hot cooking water just yet.
+Save the hot cooking water in the pot.

 - Toss well to coat pasta with the eggs.
-The mixture may thicken on its own to a nice silky sauce-like coating from the residual heat of the pasta, but if it needs a little help, set the bowl over the pot of hot cooking water and continue tossing just until the sauce thickens.
+You're looking for the mixture to thicken into a nice silky sauce that clings to each strand and isn't watery.
+This may happen on its own from the residual heat of the pasta, but if it needs a little help, carefully hold or set the bowl over the pot of hot cooking water and continue tossing just until the sauce thickens.

-- Stir in the cooked ramps and asparagus, the reserved ramp ribbons, and the chopped parsley.
+- Gently stir in the cooked ramps and asparagus until well-distributed.
 Serve immediately.